ParagEkbote/quantized-containerized-models/docs/index.md

 This documentation is organized into focused sections:

 **For New Users:**
-Start with [Quick Start](docs/quickstart.md) to run your first model in under 5 minutes.
+Start with [Quick Start](quickstart.md) to run your first model in under 5 minutes.

 **For Developers and Builders:**
-Read the [Architecture Overview](docs/architecture.md) to understand the system design and application.
-Check [API Reference](docs/deployment.md) for endpoint specifications and [Examples](docs/examples.md) for code examples.
+Read the [Architecture Overview](architecture.md) to understand the system design and application.
+Check [API Reference](deployment.md) for endpoint specifications and [Examples](examples.md) for code examples.

 ---

 ## 📄 License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) for details.

 ---